 - Get a home inspection.
 Once the offer is accepted, you should have the home inspected.
 If something is found that needs to be repaired, this could delay the closing.

 - Check that all financial documents are in order.
 If you have all of your documents together and a down payment saved, these steps are the simplest.
 Going over the mortgage document can be a process, but your agent can help you.

 - Get home owner’s insurance.
 You need to have home owner’s insurance in effect to close.

 - Do your final walk through.
 You should do a last walk through a day or two before you close.
 Make sure the home is in the same condition as when you first looked at it.

 - Get a cashier’s check for cash needed to close.
 Check that you have the exact amount of cash needed to close.
 This exact number can fluctuate from day to day.
 You cannot close a real estate transaction with a personal check, so make sure that you have a source lined up the day before closing to get the cashier’s check.

 By following our checklist above, you will ensure that your first-time home buying experience is a smooth process.
 There is help available if you are buying your first home and have a limited down payment available.
 Talk to your first time buyer mortgage lender today about the above programs.
 Buying your first home could be much closer to reality than you might think.

-5 Ways for to Get a First Time Home Buyer Loan with a Low Credit Score and Competitive Mortgage Rate.
+5 Ways to Get a Competitive Mortgage Rate with a Low Credit Score

 In the last two years, mortgage lenders have finally started to seriously ease lending restrictions for first time home buyers.
 A few years back, after the last recession, it became very difficult to get a first time home mortgage unless you had a 20% down-payment and 740 credit.
 Now even a first time home buyer with bad credit has a legitimate chance to qualify to be a homeowner with affordable housing.